Applications and processes can start automatically on login on macOS,

 guaranteed to contain the auto-launching code either.
 [2]

-Check for auto-launching code on macOS by running launchctl list
+Check for auto-launching code on macOS by running launchctl list, for

 example: